AndrewJBateman/FCC-Adv-Node-Express-Ex1-13/README.md

 ## :floppy_disk: Setup

 * Create MongoDB Atlas Cloud database (or local installed MongoDB database) and add user access/database credentials (USER_NAME, USER_PASSWORD, DB_CLUSTER, PORT, DB_NAME & SESSION_SECRET) to a new `.env` file.
 These are used in `server.js`.
-* Create github application and get access credentials (Client ID & Client Secret) to the `.env` file.
-These are used in `auth.js`.
 * Add your IP address to MongoDB Atlas Network Access whitelist.
 Or simply whitelist all (IP address 0.0.0.0/0).
 * Run `node server.js` for a dev server.
 Navigate to `http://localhost:4000/`.
 * The app will not automatically reload if you change any of the source files.